 Dig through current styles at thrift store Out of the Closet, which benefits the AIDS Foundation, for an occasional vintage treasure in this expansive store (with its own parking lot!), where I found some sparkly silver ankle boots for $6!

-Look for a newly re-opened and re-imagined Makers Loft from Rachelle and Xela with retail sales featuring Xela’s upcycled vintage, consigned goods, and offerings from other local women designers and artists who belong to their collective, and ask about workshops in the evening.
+Makers Loft from Rachelle and Xela features Xela’s upcycled vintage, consigned goods, and offerings from other local women designers and artists who belong to their collective, and ask about workshops in the evening.

 There were so many jewels, and each shop had something wonderful to offer and treasures to discover.
 If you’re fortunate enough to live in Oakland, you can make the rounds on a regular basis to check out the new pieces that are constantly being brought in, and let the owners/managers know if you’re looking for something specific so they can keep an eye out.
 If you’re a visitor, it’s a great way to see the city and poke into some really cool neighborhood nooks and crannies.
 Happy treasure hunting!